Bed Bath & Beyond Products Are Still Cheaper Than Amazon

 What I like most about BBBY is how cheap it is.
 I put fair value of the company at $55-60.
 Below is the sensitivity analysis from my DCF on the terminal value and resulting share value.

-Historical multiples put the stock at $65 while industry multiples at $56-60.
-Current FCF to Enterprise Value is 11% while analysts' projected FCF to EV is 10%.
+Historical multiples put the stock at $65 and industry multiples at $56-60.
+Current FCF-to-Enterprise Value is 11%, while analysts' projected FCF-to-EV is 10%.

 Conclusion

-The major risk is that margins continue to decline but it appears that the rate of decline may have peaked in 3Q17 when operating margin was 277 basis points (bps) lower year-on-year.
-The decline was -199 bps in 4Q17 and analysts expect -143 bps in 1Q18.
-Over the course of the year this would translate into an 8%+ operating margin with the company valued at the very low EV/EBITDA of 4.4x.
-In comparison, the S&P 500 trades at 13x.
+The major risk is that margins continue to decline, but it appears that the rate of decline may have peaked in 3Q17, when the operating margin was 277 basis points (bps) lower year on year.
+The decline was -199 bps in 4Q17, and analysts expect -143 bps in 1Q18.
+Over the course of the year, this would translate into an 8%+ operating margin with the company valued at the very low EV/EBITDA of 4.4x.
+In comparison, the S&P 500 (NYSEARCA:SPY) trades at 13x.
 The picture will be clearer over the course of the year.
-Fortunately for investors, this could be a case where a delayed entry will still payoff.
-Even if the stock jumps 15% from current levels there is still a long way until $60.
-So I highly recommend you keep BBBY on your watch list.
-This 800 pound gorilla with sound fundamentals is not going away any time soon.
+Fortunately for investors, this could be a case where a delayed entry will still pay off.
+Even if the stock jumps 15% from current levels, there is still a long way until $60.
+So, I highly recommend that you keep BBBY on your watch list.
+This 800-pound gorilla with sound fundamentals is not going away anytime soon.

 Disclosure: I am/we are long BBBY.